fabiommendes/easymunk/docs/src/overview.rst

 Mass, weight and units
 ----------------------

-Sometimes users of Pymunk can be confused as to what unit everything is defined in.
+Sometimes users of Easymunk can be confused as to what unit everything is defined in.
 For example, is the mass of a Body in grams or kilograms?
-Pymunk is unit-less and does not care which unit you use.
+Easymunk is unit-less and does not care which unit you use.
 If you pass in seconds to a function expecting time, then your time unit is seconds.
 If you pass in pixels to functions that expect a distance, then your unit of distance is pixels.